docker-rpm-builder/docker-rpm-builder/README.md

 ### Other distributions

-I hope to create DEB packages for Ubuntu and Debian some day; in the meantime, whatever your distribution is, you can just use the [docker-rpm-builder python package](https://pypi.python.org/pypi/docker-rpm-builder/) and manually configure the system by yourself; the following steps will guide you in such process.
+You can just use the [docker-rpm-builder python package](https://pypi.python.org/pypi/docker-rpm-builder/) and manually configure the system by yourself; the following steps will guide you in such process.

 #### Prerequisites